 In the world of bathtubs, there are some standard styles available.
 A freestanding tub looks sleek and modern and stands alone, finished on all sides, and this can include vintage-chic clawfoot tubs.
 To use up pockets of space in a diminutive bath, a corner-shaped tub or a drop-in tub, which is literally dropped into a surround, can put those gaps to good use.

-For the finishing touch, you'll need to ponder the bathroom fittings.
+For the finishing touch, you'll need to ponder the bathtub and bathroom shower fixtures.
 In a shower, you can choose a fixed showerhead that can be mounted to the wall, or for an extra dose of indulgence, it can be installed in the ceiling for a rain-shower effect.
 A shower kit can include the head along with a hand shower and other features.
 Fittings also include temperature valves and body sprays if you prefer a head-to-toe, full body experience.
-The shower in this space designed by Emily Henderson features a whole host of options.

 In a bathtub, the fixtures are a little simpler.
 You'll naturally need a faucet, but you also may want to consider a hand shower to be placed alongside the faucet so you can have the option of rinsing off while you soak.
 Additionally, you can get a tub with jets for a relaxing massage experience.